 So we mentioned cica and aloe vera.
 What other soothing skin care ingredients should you know about?

 One is madecassoside, which is a derivative of centella asiatica.
 In addition to its anti-inflammatory properties, it’s an antioxidant and increases collagen synthesis so it can help protect from and heal skin damage.
 It has also been found to work well as a companion to vitamin C, which can be irritating in high concentrations for some.
-The A’Pieu Madecassoside Fluid, a repairing toner, contains both centella asiatica and madecassoside.
+The SkinRx MadeCera Cream, a nourishing moisturizer, contains madecassoside as well as three other derivatives of centella asiatica.

 Another is panthenol, also known as vitamin B5.
 It’s a humectant that is often found in moisturizers and is also used to treat sensitive skin conditions like eczema and dermatitis.
 Find it, along with madecassoside, in the ultra-gentle Etude House SoonJung pH 6.5 Whip Cleanser.